EvergineTeam/OpenXR.NET/README.md

 # OpenXR.NET

-This repository contains low-level bindings for OpenXR used in Evergine for .NET Core and .NET 8.0.
+This repository contains low-level bindings for OpenXR used in Evergine for .NET 8.0.
 This binding is generated from xr.xml file included in the KhronosRegistry folder.

 [![CI](https://github.com/EvergineTeam/OpenXR.NET/actions/workflows/CI.yml/badge.svg)](https://github.com/EvergineTeam/OpenXR.NET/actions/workflows/CI.yml)